John Connolly (FBI agent): Murder trial, conviction, and sentencing

 In 2005, Connolly was indicted on murder and conspiracy to commit murder charges in the 1982 slaying of John B. Callahan and the 1981 murder of Roger Wheeler, owner of the World Jai Alai sporting corporation.
-Connolly stood trial in 2008 in Miami, Florida.
+Connolly stood trial in 2008 in state court in Miami, Florida.
+Connolly was prosecuted in part by Boston Assistant United States Attorney Fred Wyshak, the attorney who investigated and ultimately prosecuted Bulger.
+This unusual arrangement required Wyshak to be cross designated as a states attorney for Florida.
 Callahan was murdered by John Martorano, who left the corpse in the trunk of a Cadillac in a Miami International Airport parking lot.

 Prosecutors alleged that Callahan was killed on the orders of Whitey Bulger and Stephen Flemmi, after Connolly told them that the FBI was investigating Callahan's ties to the Winter Hill Gang in their ongoing investigation into Wheeler's death.
 Martorano had killed Wheeler in Tulsa, Oklahoma, in May 1981.

 During the trial, Bulger associates Flemmi, Martorano, and Kevin Weeks testified for the prosecution detailing Connolly's ties to Bulger and Flemmi.
 Flemmi testified that he and Bulger paid Connolly $235,000 over the years, but started cutting his payments in the late 1980s after he started attracting attention through too many luxury purchases, including a boat.
 IRS special agent Sandra Lemansky testified that during the 1980s Connolly bought a 27-foot Sea Ray for $46,567; a South Boston condo for $63,000, with a $12,000 down payment; a Brewster condo for $80,000, with a $15,000 down payment; land in Chatham for $98,000; and then built a house on the Chatham property for $132,000.